1. Home

 • While editing both tasks, set up the first due date of the tasks

-Identical repeated tasks in To-Do list.
+Identical repeated tasks in a To-Do list.

-Identical repeated tasks in To-Do list.
+Identical repeated tasks in a To-Do list.

 The first repeated task